harymindiar/docker/README.md

 $ docker-compose up
 ```

+### Tips
-to SSH your docker machine, you can type `docker-machine ssh dev`
+to SSH your docker machine, you can run `$ docker-machine ssh dev`
+for stop your docker-machine, you can run `$ docker-machine stop dev` and to start it again `$ docker-machine stop dev`. and DONT forget to set env docker-machine again by run `$ docker-machine env dev`

 ## Thanks to
 https://github.com/kasperisager/php-dockerized